For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

-Students learn skills for independent living, successful employment, and active participation in the community.
-I-LEAD courses help students improve their reading and writing, interpersonal skills, math and money management, consumer skills, community living, job success skills, government knowledge, and basic computer skills.
-Specialized transition programs, such as Project Search, help students gain real-life work experience through internships with local area employers.
+Learn skills for independent living, successful employment, and active participation in the community.
+I-LEAD courses help you improve your reading and writing, interpersonal skills, math and money management, consumer skills, community living, job success skills, government knowledge, and basic computer skills.
+Specialized transition programs, such as Project Search, help you gain real-life work experience through internships with local area employers.

-Students who have completed at least one year of I-LEAD classes are given the opportunity to apply for Project Search.
-Project Search is a national initiative through which students with significant intellectual disabilities learn important employability skills through connections to available internship opportunities in the marketplace.
-This year-long real-world experience gives individuals an opportunity to:
+Once you have completed at least one year of I-LEAD classes, you will be given the opportunity to apply for Project Search.
+Project Search is a national initiative through that helps students with significant intellectual disabilities learn important employability skills by connecting them with available internship opportunities.
+This year-long real-world experience gives you an opportunity to:

 - contextualize literacy instruction to the world of work

 - receive a free internship experience and employability skills training

 - rotate through different internship experiences at Mercy Hospital

 - work in high-status organizations and learn high-demand skill sets

 - develop your strengths

-Our Project Search students discover fulfilling careers and work with our partnering organizations, such as Mercy Hospital, to develop marketable and transferable skills that may lead to competitive employment.
-Our Project Search internship sites meet each student’s strengths, creating meaningful learning environments that empower students with disabilities to learn, achieve, and succeed.
+Discover fulfilling careers and work with our partnering organizations, such as Mercy Hospital, to develop marketable and transferable skills that may lead to competitive employment.
+Our Project Search internship sites meet your strengths, creating meaningful learning environments that empower you to learn, achieve, and succeed.
 Graduates who complete the year-long program leave with:

-- a career plan that will guide them through their educational and
+- a career plan that will guide you through your educational and future employment journey

 - continued, personalized job coaching and training

 - employability skills for future employment

-- valuable work experience and references that can be added to their
+- valuable work experience and references that can be added to your resume

 - improved math, reading, and writing skills for the workplace

-Interested individuals complete an application and are interviewed by a multidisciplinary team to determine eligibility and suitability.
-Students attend four days/week for six hours/day.
+Once eligible, complete an application.
+You will then be interviewed by a multidisciplinary team to determine eligibility and suitability.
+You will attend four days a week for six hours a day.
 The day is divided between literacy/employability skills training and rotation through three different internships with various hospital-related job functions.
 All classes and internships are held at Mercy Hospital in Charlotte, NC.

 Why Choose Central Piedmont